Annapurna Base Camp Trek Distance

 This trek also takes you deep into the Annapurna Sanctuary, a protected area that preserves a variety of wildlife and plant species.

-It is the largest sanctuary in Nepal, comprising very rare animals such as the Himalayan tahr, snow leopard, and blue sheep that may sometimes be sighted on the way.
+It is the largest sanctuary in Nepal, comprising rare animals such as the Himalayan tahr, snow leopard, and blue sheep that may sometimes be sighted on the way.

 Total Distance of the Annapurna Base Camp Trek: Detailed Breakdown